Stamp Duty Calculator

 The market value election combines powerfully with first-time buyer relief.
 FTB relief raises the nil-rate band from £125,000 to £300,000 and keeps the rate at 5% up to £500,000.
 Properties above £500,000 attract no FTB relief at all.

-When a first-time buyer makes the market value election on a property valued at exactly £300,000, the entire value falls within the FTB nil-rate band — total SDLT is zero, yet no future staircasing SDLT will ever be due.
+When a first-time buyer makes the market value election on a property valued at exactly £300,000, the entire value falls within the FTB nil-rate band, so total SDLT is zero, yet no future staircasing SDLT will ever be due.
 This is the most tax-efficient outcome possible for any shared ownership purchase.
 For properties up to £500,000, FTB relief under market value election can save thousands compared to paying staircasing SDLT at standard rates in future years when FTB relief is no longer available.

 Conversely, if you use the staircasing election as a first-time buyer and your initial share is under £125,000, you also pay zero SDLT initially.
-But when you later staircase — by which point you already own property — standard rates apply.
+But when you later staircase, by which point you already own property, standard rates apply.
 The total SDLT paid across the full ownership journey could be considerably higher than under the market value election with FTB relief.

 Worked Example: £250,000 Property, 50% Initial Share